tsteifer/homepage/content/home/demo.md

  css_class = ""
 +++
 <span class="welcome-text">
-I am a mathematician and theoretical computer scientist.
+I am a mathematician and a theoretical computer scientist.
 </span>